 That space ship on the cover is sort of our guide through the universe, as the book’s narrative takes us on a tour through all of the planets of the solar system including Pluto (and I don’t buy that “Pluto’s not a planet” crap anyway), and beyond.
 The beyond includes stars, asteroids, comets, other galaxies and the history of space travel as well as the possibilities for the future.

 Open the book and the title flies at you kind of how the opening credits of Superman do.
 But what makes this even more awesome on some level than seeing “Richard Donner” streak across a screen is that Our Universe does the title flight over the course of two spreads with the words nearly off the page on the second spread.
-That, and it’s in Century Gothic and Century Gothic is just awesomeness in itself.
+That, and it’s in Avant Garde and Avant Garde is just awesomeness in itself.

 After an introduction, we learn about how ancient civilizations viewed the cosmos as well as how our modern scientific theories come to fruition through scientists such as Newton and Galileo. it’s an encyclopedia’s worth of information being written in a pretty tight narrative that your average and elementary and junior high kid would understand and probably enjoy.
 The examples rely on both scientific models and artist’s conceptions, something that’s carried throughout.